The Compleat Al: Production

 The film came about when CBS Home Video approached Yankovic to make a long form music video.
 It was produced by Yankovic's manager Jay Levey, Levey's friend Hamilton Cloud, and Robert K. Weiss, who had previously produced Kentucky Fried Movie and The Blues Brothers.
 The production, which had a budget of $250,000, also included making videos for "Like a Surgeon", "Dare to Be Stupid", and "One More Minute", which were included in the film.
 The film, including the music videos, was directed by Levey and Weiss.

 Release

 The film first premiered on August 7, 1985 on the premium cable channel Showtime, which aired a 60-minute version of the film.
 The full film was then released on VHS and Betamax on September 25, 1985.
 The film was later released on Laserdisc in 1986.
 A 10-minute version of the mockumentary appeared on the sixth AL-TV special, which aired on MTV in 1992.

 Shout!
 Factory released The Compleat Al on DVD for the first time on November 11, 2014.

 The Authorized Al

 A book entitled The Authorized Al (ISBN 0-8092-5133-7), written by Yankovic and comedian Tino Insana, was released shortly after the film as a companion piece.
-It is essentially a book version of the video.